 When a flood insurance claim payment is received, documentation showing how claims monies are spent—such as receipts, contracting invoices, or bank statements—should be preserved.

 All applicable permitsmust be obtained before repair work is completed.

 Visit the Hurricane Information for emergency management information, storm updates, and evacuation status.

 What is the Community Rating System (CRS) discount on my flood insurance policy bill?

 The CRS is a voluntary program in which NFIP communities can participate that recognizes and incentivizes flood risk reduction activities taken by the community which exceed the requirements of the NFIP.

 Flood insurance rates are discounted in the participating community in increments of 5% based upon the community’s rating to reflect the reduced flood risk.

-The City’s current CRS rating is 6, which provides citizens a 20% premium discount.
+The City’s current CRS rating is 6, which provides citizens up to a 20% premium discount.